Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 Change the viewport to optimize the view of the dashboard for a specific device, for example, mobile, desktop or tablet.
 The viewport is saved for a single dashboard, so you can create dashboards with different viewports.
+> [INFO] Note that the size of a dashlet is fixed and will not be adjusted to the size of a specific device.

 #### Prerequisites